paul-buerkner/paul-buerkner.github.io/about/index.md

 #   creditlink: http://wegraphics.net/downloads/free-ultimate-blurred-background-pack/
 ---

-I am a statistican currently working at the University of Münster, Department of Psychology.
+I am a statistician currently working at the University of Münster, Department of Psychology.
 See [Publications](../publications) for an overview of my scientific publications.

 ## Research Interests